JohnMalmsteen/aib-datathon/README.md

 #### Front-end & Back-end

-We created are own back-end api to host the data to be consumed by this web app.
+We created our own back-end api to host the data to be consumed by this web app.
 Both the front-end web app and the back-end api are hosted on different servers.
 For information on the front-end web-app refer to the web-app github repository:   [Customer-Insights Web App](https://github.com/RonanC/customer-insights).